samueladesoga/samblog/content/posts/usable-useful-valuable.md

 Its usefulness come from the users ability to send text, audio and video to their contacts but the Value could be that it helps users to stay connected to their loved ones.

-In Scrum, the Scrum Team and its stakeholders should devise techniques to validate that Value is being delivered each Sprint.
+Within the context of Scrum, Value is the ultimate that the Scrum Team and its stakeholders works to deliver consistently at the end of the each sprint.